Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

     }
 ```

-The original code with the new behavior resulted in a failing test, because the browser pointed to the `Home page` before `await context.EnablePrivacyConsentBannerFeatureAsync()(=> context.EnableFeatureDirectlyAsync({featureId})`, the `context.EnableFeatureDirectlyAsync` not navigates away, so finaly the `await context.GoToHomePageAsync()` call do nothing and the consent banner din't come up.
+The original code with the new behavior failed a test, because the browser pointed to the _Home page_ before `await context.EnablePrivacyConsentBannerFeatureAsync()(=> context.EnableFeatureDirectlyAsync({featureId})`.
+So the `context.EnableFeatureDirectlyAsync` doesn't navigate away, the `await context.GoToHomePageAsync()` call does nothing, and the consent banner doesn't come up.

 The solution, in this case, is to call `await context.GoToHomePageAsync(onlyIfNotAlreadyThere: false)`, this result a reload, and the consent banner come up.